More than just a few colours

 Ask us for your custom designed Bifrost Continuously Variable Bandpass Filter!
 Available for immediate testing are filters with the following specifications:

-The sizes are given as height x length, where height is perpendicular to the wavelength gradient and length is along the wavelength gradient.
+The sizes are given as length x height, where length is along the wavelength gradient and height is perpendicular to the wavelength gradient.
 The filters can be diced to smaller sizes.

-Learn more about these filters by downloading our presentation, or watch a recording of the presentation that was shown at Photonics West 2016.
+Learn more about these filters by downloading our presentation and watch the webinar recording.
 An article comparing our filter solution with classical Hyperspectral Imaging cameras and other new approaches is published in Optik & Photonik, DOI: 10.1002/opph.201600012.